What Happens if Your O-1 Employer Shuts Down? | Status, Grace Period, and Next Steps

 • »

-The O-1 job change process typically takes 2 to 4 months with regular processing or 15 business days with premium processing, during which you are generally not authorized to work for the new employer unless and until the new filing supports that employment.
+The O-1 job change process typically takes 2 to 4 months with regular processing or 15 business days with premium processing.

 • »